Gerard Manley Hopkins: Final years

-Several influences led to a melancholic state and restricted his poetic inspiration in his last five years.
+Several factors restricted Hopkins's poetic inspiration in his last five years.
 His workload was heavy.
 He disliked living in Dublin, away from England and friends.
-He was disappointed at how far Dublin had fallen from its Georgian elegance of the previous century.
-His general health suffered and his eyesight began to fail.
-He felt confined and dejected.
-As a devout Jesuit, he found himself in an artistic dilemma.
-To subdue an egotism that he felt would violate the humility required by his religious position, he decided never to publish his poems but Hopkins realised that any true poet requires an audience for criticism and encouragement.
-This conflict between his religious obligations and his poetic talent made him feel he had failed at both.
+He was disappointed at how far Dublin had fallen from its Georgian elegance of the previous century, and the sense of melancholy that had affected him throughout his life had deepened.

-After several years' ill health and bouts of diarrhoea, Hopkins died of typhoid fever in 1889 at the age of 44 years and was buried in Glasnevin Cemetery, after a funeral in St Francis Xavier Church in Gardiner Street, located in Georgian Dublin.
+In a letter to a friend, he writes: The melancholy I have been all my life subject to has become of late years not indeed more intense in its fits but rather more distributed, constant and crippling.
+One, the lightest but a very inconvenient form of it, is daily anxiety about work to be done, which makes me break off or never finish all that lies outside that work... when I am at the worst, though my judgement is never affected, my state is much like madness.After several years' ill health, Hopkins died of typhoid fever in 1889 at the age of 44 and was buried in Glasnevin Cemetery.
+His funeral was held in St Francis Xavier Church in Gardiner Street, located in Georgian Dublin.
 He is thought to have suffered throughout his life from what today might be labelled bipolar disorder or chronic unipolar depression and battled a deep sense of melancholic anguish.
 However, his last words on his deathbed were, "I am so happy, I am so happy".

 Poetry

 "The sonnets of desolation"

-According to John Bayley, "All his life Hopkins was haunted by the sense of personal bankruptcy and impotence, the straining of 'time's eunuch' with no more to 'spend' ...", a sense of inadequacy, graphically expressed in his last sonnets.
+According to John Bayley, "All his life Hopkins was haunted by the sense of personal bankruptcy and impotence, the straining of 'time's eunuch' with no more to 'spend' ...", a sense of inadequacy graphically expressed in his last sonnets.
 Toward the end of his life, Hopkins suffered several long bouts of depression.
 His "terrible sonnets" struggle with problems of religious doubt.
 He described them to Bridges as "[t]he thin gleanings of a long weary while".

 "Thou Art Indeed Just, Lord" (1889) echoes Jeremiah 12:1 in asking why the wicked prosper.
 It reflects the exasperation of a faithful servant who feels he has been neglected, and is addressed to a divine person ("Sir") capable of hearing the complaint, but seemingly unwilling to listen.
-Hopkins uses parched roots as a metaphor for despair.

 The image of the poet's estrangement from God figures in "I wake and feel the fell of dark, not day", in which he describes lying awake before dawn, likening his prayers to "dead letters sent To dearest him that lives alas! away."
-The opening line recalls Lamentations 3:2: "He hath led me, and brought me into darkness, but not into light."

 "No Worst, There is None" and "Carrion Comfort" are also counted among the "terrible sonnets".